bengineer19/go_utils/arrays_slices_cheatsheet.md

 # Cheatsheet for arrays and slices in Go
-When learning Go, with [Finnian A.](https://github.com/developius), we found that there were a lot of different ways to initialise arrays and slices.
+When I was learning Go, with [Finnian A.](https://github.com/developius), we found that there were a lot of different ways to initialise arrays and slices.

 Until I become even slightly good at Go, this guide will be a personal reference.